ghostpc

 For readers who are interested in obtaining a firewall system, much of the same advice holds.
 The NIST's document contains some very practical information on how to go about drawing up a security policy, choosing the firewall system which meets your needs, and even administration of your firewall system.

+The Internet Firewalls FAQ \ contains information on where to obtain cheap packet screening tools, and gives a sample set of some filtering rules which may be used.
 The FreeBSD handbook gives a lot of detail on enabling and configuring IPFW, the firewall system distributed with FreeBSD.
 And of course, searching the Internet via almost any search engine will provide a myriad of firewall vendors eager to sell their product.

 Conclusion: